PassiveLemon/poepyautopot/README.md

 `main: mana:` Same thing as `main: life:`, just for mana. </br>
 `main: flasks:` Boolean to enable flask automation.
 You should probably also keep this enabled.
 Why else would you be using this script? </br>
 `main: menus:` Boolean to enable menu detection.
 I recommend to leave this on.
 It will prevent unnecessary key presses. </br>
+`main: rate:` Set the interval of each check.
+Setting it to 100 will check every 100 ms. Set it to 0 to disable the limit. </br>

 `debug: enable:` Boolean to enable debugging.
 This just shows some extra details while running.
 May impact performance.
 Recommended to keep this off. </br>
 `debug: life: enable:` Boolean to enable life specific debugging. </br>